Generating photons from vacuum with counter rotating wave interaction

 \section{Bang-bang control via $\sigma_z$ gates}

-In this appendix, we present an alternative bang-bang control to generating photons via the CRW interaction with the aid of the $\hat{\sigma}_{z}$ gates, which may be easier to be implemented in experiments than that via switching the coupling on/off.
+In this appendix, we present an alternative bang-bang control scheme for generating photons via the CRW interaction using $\hat{\sigma}_{z}$ gates, which may be more amenable to experimental implementation than the scheme based on directly switching the coupling on and off.

-The bang-bang protocol based on the $\hat{\sigma}_{z}$ gates is similar as that on switching on/off the CRW interaction.
-In the present protocol, rather than switch off the CRW interaction, we apply two $\hat{\sigma}_{z}$ gates at the start and the end of the time period respectively, which is equivalent the free Hamiltonian $\hat{H}_{0}$ is replaced by
+The protocol based on $\hat{\sigma}_{z}$ gates is conceptually similar to the on–off switching scheme.
+Instead of switching off the CRW interaction, we apply two $\hat{\sigma}_{z}$ gates at the beginning and the end of a given time interval.
+This effectively replaces the free Hamiltonian $\hat{H}_{0}$ with

-With the PGA discussed in Appendix~\ref{app:PGA} and the greedy algorithm, we get the maximum photon number $N^{\rm{max}}_{\rm{ph}}$ as a function of the evolution time $T$ shown in Fig.~\ref{fig:gmgop}.
-We find that the maximum photon number at time $T$ we obtained are much larger than that from the pure time evolution of the Rabi model.
-Besides, we find that the results obtained by the greedy algorithm are close to those obtained with the PGA, which implies that the greedy method can also be helpful in the experiment.
-In addition, we calculate the maximum photon numbers $N^{\rm{gr}}_{\rm{ph}}$ for different $\omega_{a}$ with the greedy algorithm.
-As shown in Fig.~\ref{fig:gmgdensity}, we find that $N^{\rm{gr}}_{\rm{ph}}$ increases with the decrease of $\omega_{a}$ when $T$ is fixed, and $N^{\rm{gr}}_{\rm{ph}}$ tends to zero when $\omega_{a} \gg \omega_{c}$.
+Using the PGA described in Appendix~\ref{app:PGA} and the greedy algorithm, we compute the maximum photon number $N^{\rm{max}}_{\rm{ph}}$ as a function of the evolution time $T$, with the results shown in Fig.~\ref{fig:gmgop}.
+The achieved photon numbers are significantly larger than those obtained from free evolution under the Rabi model.
+Moreover, the results from the greedy algorithm are close to those from the PGA, suggesting that the greedy approach is also experimentally useful.